bhargav-trivedi/category-scraper/README.md

 ---

 Feel free to fork and improve.
-For issues or enhancements, raise a GitHub issue.
+For issues or enhancements, find me on https://www.linkedin.com/in/bhargav-tri/ .